Zyphra/zcookbook/README.md

 What the success of this architecture implies is that even when attention is used rarely, there is still a great redundancy in the attention parameters -- namely that the vast majority of them are not needed.
 While sequencing mixing via full MHA is necessary regularly, somehow the attention block itself does not have to have separate parameters.
 We conjecture that this means that in fact the attention is primarily needed to 'remind' the network of the past sequence in a few stereotyped ways and not necessarily to perform novel sequence mixing operations at every attention block.
 In any case, the Zamba architecture exploits this regularity to reduce the parameter count of the model for a given level of performance.

 An additional change we made to the architecture, which turned out to be surprisingly important, is to concatenate the original text embeddings with the current layer embeddings at every shared attention block.
 We found this provided the biggest boost (other than the shared layer) to performance per parameter, while again increasing FLOPs slightly.
-We conjecture that but doing this, we are effectively 'reminding' the network continually of what the input tokens are while otherwise the processing in the residual stream may 'forget' them or be unable to retrieve them in a different context than they were originally processed.
+We conjecture that by doing this, we are effectively 'reminding' the network continually of what the input tokens are while otherwise the processing in the residual stream may 'forget' them or be unable to retrieve them in a different context than they were originally processed.
 While in theory the residual stream itself was originally designed to ameliorate this type of forgetting, the fact that this concatenation approach works implies it is not entirely successful.

 Beyond this, in later Zamba2 models we also applied LoRAs to the shared layers.
 This allows us to further specialize the shared blocks which slightly improves performance at a very small parameter cost.
 Using LoRAs in this way during pretraining is unusual and we believe it is an underexplored avenue for creating extremely parameter-efficient models.

 # Model Architectures

 Let's talk about model architectures.
-Why do we think hybrids offer the best model quality per training/inference FLOP?
+Why do we think hybrids offer the best model quality per training/inference FLOPs?

 ### Dense Transformers